 These distances may be increased or decreased based on supporting documentation submitted by qualified professionals following review of same and approval from agencies having jurisdiction.

-This Plan recognizes the concept of an influence area surrounding waste management uses in order to protect affected land uses from proposed or existing waste management uses from encroachment by incompatible uses, No division of land shall take place within the 500 metres of an active or closed waste disposal site.
-In the case of sewage treatment plants or lagoons the actual separation distance shall be established in accordance with the Ministry of Environment and Climate Change guidelines and Section 4.9.3.1 5.4.3.1 of this Plan.
+This Plan recognizes the concept of an influence area surrounding waste management uses in order to protect affected land uses from proposed or existing waste management uses from encroachment by incompatible uses, facilities.
+In this regard, to avoid possible exposure to adverse affects, no division of land shall take place within the 500 metres of an active or closed waste disposal site.
+In the case of sewage treatment plants or lagoons the actual separation distance shall be established in accordance with the Ministry of Environment, and Climate Change Conservation and Parks guidelines and Section 4.9.3.1 5.4.3.1 of this Plan.

 No building permits should be issued for development of existing vacant lots of record within the 500 metre influence area of an active or closed waste management facility unless studies are submitted and approved by the approval authority to show there will be no adverse impact on the lot proposed to be developed and the waste disposal site identified on Schedules ‘A’ and ‘B’ to this Plan.
 In the case of sewage treatment plants or lagoons the actual separation distance will be established in accordance with Ministry of the Environment, Conservation and Parks guidelines specifying separation distances from sensitive land uses without the need to amend this Plan.

-Waste Management sites shall be closed and rehabilitated in accordance with the standards established by the Ministry of the Environment and Climate Change to uses compatible with the area in which the site is located.
+Waste Management sites shall be closed and rehabilitated in accordance with the standards established by the Ministry of the Environment, Conservation and Parks to uses compatible with the area in which the site is located.

-No uses except those approved by the Ministry of the Environment and Climate Change and Council shall be permitted on rehabilitated waste disposal sites until after the passage of a period of time considered appropriate by the Ministry of the Environment and Climate Change.
+No uses except those approved by the Ministry of the Environment, Conservation and Parks and Council shall be permitted on rehabilitated waste disposal sites until after the passage of a period of time considered appropriate by the Ministry of the Environment, Conservation and Parks.

-Council will work with the Ministry of the Environment and Climate Change to identify and then designate closed waste management or disposal sites on Schedule ‘A’ to this Plan.
+Council will work with the Ministry of the Environment, Conservation and Parks to identify and then designate closed waste management or disposal sites on Schedule ‘A’ to this Plan.

 No use shall be made of land formerly used as a landfill site within a period of 25 years from the year in which the landfill ceased to be used, unless the approval of the Ministry of Environment and Climate Change has been given for the proposed use.